dlwsdqdws/king_of_bots/README.md

 #### Using keyboard as input
 W/A/S/D -> up, left, down, right
 #### Writing code as input
-Players can design different AI algorithms such as Min-Nax or Artificial Neural Network.
+Players can design different AI algorithms such as Min-Max or Artificial Neural Network.
 <br>A simple search algorithm sample as follows:

 ```java